 What are the storage options available when moving?

 - The obvious answer is storage units, which are found around the country from private companies.
 They can cost quite a lot of money if you are using them for storage over a long period of months, but they are very helpful and will hopefully be locally to you.
 Just a simple search on Google will tell you where you local storage units are based.
 You can rely on them to look after your household possessions safely.

 - Another option is a national storage company.
-These are different from local storage units, because they will often offer to collect your items, take them away to a separate storage until elsewhere in the country, and then when you need your things again in the future, they will drop them back to you.
-This service is usually a similar cost to local storage units, with the added benefit of collection and drop off.
+These are different from local storage units because they will often offer to collect your items, take them away to a separate storage unit until you need them again in the future, they will drop them back to you.
+This service is usually at a similar cost to local storage units, with the added benefit of collection and drop-off.